tc39/proposal-intl-segmenter/README.md

 Q: Why is this an Intl API instead of String methods?

 A: All of these break types are actually locale-dependent, and some allow complex options.
-The result of the `segment` method is a SegmentIterator.
+The result of the `break` method is a BreakIterator.
 For many non-trivial cases like this, analogous APIs are put in ECMA-402's Intl object.
 This allows for the work that happens on each instantiation to be shared, improving performance.
 We could make a convenience method on String as a follow-on proposal.

+Q: Why is this API based on iterating over break locations, rather than segments?

+Break locations are a more flexible, precise and basic notion, which is a good basis for higher-level processing.
+This API is based on a Segmenter object, which serves as a factory for break iterators.
+See [#59](https://github.com/tc39/proposal-intl-segmenter/issues/59) for further discussion.